ISRO espionage case

-Initial investigation
+Arrests

-In October 1994, during a visa verification check in Thiruvananthapuram, police found the explanations of two Maldivian women, Mariam Rasheeda and Fauziyya Hassan, suspicious.
-A diary written in Dhivehi language was found in a raid on Rasheeda's lodgings.
+In October 1994, during a visa verification check at Thiruvananthapuram, police found the explanations of two Maldivian women, Mariam Rasheeda and Fauziyya Hassan, suspicious.
+A diary written in Dhivehi language was found in a raid on Rasheeda's lodging.
 Police said that it indicated she was a member of the National Security Service of Maldives.
 A first information report filed by police mentioned instances of Rasheeda contacting D Sasikumaran, then a general manager at Liquid Propulsion Systems Centre.
-A report that Rasheeda and Fauziyya Hassan were frequent visitors to the Pakistani embassy in Maldives spurred an investigation by Intelligence Bureau(IB) and Research and Analysis Wing officials.
+A report that Rasheeda and Fauziyya Hassan were frequent visitors to the Pakistani embassy in Maldives spurred an investigation by Intelligence Bureau (IB) and Research and Analysis Wing (R&AW) officials.
 The two women were arrested for overstaying their visa as well as under the Official Secrets Act.
 Based on their interrogation, which was recorded on video, Sasikumaran and K Chandrasekhar, a representative of Glavkosmos, were arrested in November.
 In the interrogation, it was alleged that Narayanan and Sasikumaran were to collect documents; Chandrasekhar would arrange logistics and payments; and would transfer the documents to Alexi Vassive of Ural Aviation, who would forward it to Glavkosmos.
 Sasikumaran claimed that Narayanan and Vassive had already brokered a transfer of drawings of Viking engine to Brazil in 1989–90.
 A Pakistani scientist and a woman working with Pakistani High Commission in Colombo were also named.

-On 30 November 1994, Narayanan, who had submitted a request for voluntary retirement a month before, was arrested.
+Between 21 November and 1 December 1994, four people associated with the ISRO; D. Sasikumaran, K. Chandrasekhar, Nambi Narayanan and Sudhir Kumar Sharma were arrested by the Crime Branch of the Kerala Police; Narayanan had submitted a request for voluntary retirement from ISRO a month prior to his arrest.
 The Kerala Police special team headed by then DIG Siby Mathews had arrested Narayanan on charges of espionage.
 Police recorded that confidential documents from LPSC were recovered from Sasikumaran's house the next day.
 The police alleged that $50,000 was given to Sasikumaran and Narayanan through Hassan's daughter between January and September 1994.
 Chandrasekhar mentioned the name of Ravindra Reddy as being involved in business with Russians.
 Reddy was alleged to be a business partner of Prabhakar Rao, son of the then prime minister Narasimha Rao.
 Because of the international aspects of the case, Siby Mathews, who was heading the police team, requested the Central Bureau of Investigation (CBI) to take up the case, and the CBI did so on 4 December.
-At the time, CBI was also investigating other cases related to Raos, such as the Jain hawala case.
+At the time, CBI was also investigating other cases related to the Rao family, such as the Jain hawala case.